evkx/evkx.github.io/content/models/kia/ev6/EV6_Standard_Range_AWD/_index.md

 ## Drivetrain

-Kia EV6 Standard Range AWD has an all-wheel drive system supported by two motors.
-One on each axle.
+Kia EV6 Standard Range AWD has an all-wheel drive system supported by two motors, one on each axle.

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 178 mm.